-The relatively high cost of expat living in Abuja often comes as a shock to expats, especially those who were intending to save rather than spend money in Nigeria.
-Foreigners moving here should realise this is a developing country with a vast gulf between rich and poor.
-While many of its citizens live in poverty, a select few experience a very different lifestyle, utilising their wealth to fund international business ventures, unlimited shopping sprees and private education.
+This shift in ranking, precipitated by a weakened naira, may come as a surprise if you previously found the cost of living in Abuja to be relatively high.
+If you’re moving here, it’s important to realise this is a developing country with a vast gulf between rich and poor, as well as between those earning in the local currency and those earning in dollars or pounds.
+While many of its citizens live in poverty, a select few experience a very different lifestyle, utilising their wealth to fund international business ventures, unlimited shopping sprees, and private education.

 Cost of accommodation in Abuja

-While this can seem outrageous and unattainable, housing will be provided for many expat workers as part of their relocation package.
-Often, the accommodation will also include a security guard and a housekeeper.
-Expats who have only been allocated an accommodation allowance should make sure the amount promised is enough to secure appropriate housing in Abuja, as well as additional expenses, including generators and general repairs.
+While this can seem outrageous and unattainable, your employer may provide housing as part of your relocation package.
+Often, this will also include a security guard and a housekeeper.
+If you’ve only been allocated an accommodation allowance, make sure the amount promised is enough to secure appropriate housing in Abuja, as well as cover additional expenses like generators and general repairs.

 Cost of transport in Abuja

-If moving to Nigeria for work and employed by a large company, expats are quite likely to be offered the transport services of a driver as part of their package.
+If you’re moving to Nigeria for work and employed by a large company, it’s quite likely that you’ll be offered the transport services of a driver as part of your package.

-Although this may sound excessive, it is necessary, especially to get anywhere on time and unharmed.
-Abuja’s roads are among the best in Nigeria – rickshaws and motorcycles (okadas) are partially banned, traffic wardens are plentiful, and the government has taken care to cover most of the potholes.
-Despite this, the main roads are chaotic, congested, and hazardous to the inexperienced foreign driver.
+Although this may sound excessive, it’s necessary, especially to get anywhere on time and unharmed.
+Abuja’s roads are among the best in Nigeria – rickshaws and motorcycle taxis (okadas) are partially banned, traffic wardens are plentiful, and the government has taken care to cover most of the potholes.
+Despite this, the main roads are chaotic, congested, and hazardous to the inexperienced driver.

 Cost of groceries in Abuja